How Wave.space offers seamless Bitcoin to Euro Conversion

 • to a Lightning or on-chain Bitcoin wallet if you prefer.

 In this post, we focus on the simplest path for non‑crypto‑native businesses: accepting Bitcoin while receiving fiat directly to your bank account.
-You’ll learn why bank settlement is appealing, how it works with Coinsnap, and which payout partner—Bringin, Strike, or DFX—is right for you.
+You’ll learn why bank settlement is appealing, how it works with Coinsnap, and which payout partner—Wave, Bringin, Strike, or DFX—is right for you.

 Can Merchants Accept Bitcoin and Get Paid in Euros?